Buying Equipment

 Lamé Jackets (Priority 2):

 Lamé jackets are the metal jackets which fit over the regular fencing uniform and connect people to the electric scoring systems.
-They are used regularly in the club for our competitive programs, and are required for all competitions.
+They are required for all fencers in our competitive programs, and are required for all competitions.
 Lamé jackets tend to have fairly short life spans (around 12 months) so we recommend staying away from the most expensive options.
-However, beware of very cheap jackets as the metal fibres tend to be made of copper which often has a very short lifespan.
-Many of our fencers seem to like the AF Signature Series or the Leon Paul standard weight lamés (stay away from the lightweight jackets as they don't tend to last as long).
+However, beware of very cheap jackets as the metal fibres tend to be made of soft copper which often has a very short lifespan.
+Many of our fencers seem to like the AF Signature Series ii or the Leon Paul standard weight lamés (stay away from the lightweight jackets as they don't tend to last as long). note that Lamé jackets are generally not washable

 Bags (Priority 2):

 Now that you've bought all this equipment, you need somewhere to put it!
-Westdale Fencing Club has a branded bag that is available through the club - please talk to Terri if this is of interest.
 There are a wide number of options for bags, which vary in price dramatically.
-We have had very good success with the Leon Paul Freewheeler Pro bag (which is the same as the WFC bags, just without our screen printing), the Leon Paul Freewheeler bag, and mixed success with the AF Competition Roll Bag.
-Some people use golf bags with varying degrees of success.
-The Leon Paul FreeRunner Bag looks interesting, but we haven't much experience with it.
+We have had very good success with the Leon Paul bags and some people have also had good success with the Absolute fencing bags.
+Some people use golf bags or lacrosse with varying degrees of success.
 It is possible to get bags without wheels, but they can be very hard on the back.
 We have had bags last from as short as 3 months to 6+ years depending on the amount of usage, the care taken with the bags, and the amount of travel involved (flying is very hard on bags).

 Toolkit (Priority 2):

 It's a good idea to start to piece together a basic toolkit which will allow you to start to do your own basic repairs.
 A good guide to what you might want is available here.
 A needle and thread are also very useful things to have on hand for quick fixes (as is a bottle of nail polish).
 Instructions on how to make basic repairs (including excellent guides to how much of the equipment works) are available here.
-Armoury can be very fiddly, so it's a good idea to take an OFA Weapon Technician Course if you want to repair your own equipment, or to make friends with one of the more experienced fencers or parents who might be able to help you out (for a fee!).
+Armoury can be very fiddly, so it's a good idea to to make friends with one of the more experienced fencers or parents who might be able to help you out.

 Fencing Socks (Priority 3):